Vietnam.vn - Nền tảng quảng bá Việt Nam

 The film exposes the truth about the crimes of Korean heretical leaders and cult leaders against their followers in the name of the gods.

-The real stories from the victims of the cult leaders told directly have caused controversy among viewers.
-Some argue that telling them directly like that increases the deterrent effect, but others criticize this tactless, naked and haunting way of telling them, only causing more damage to the victims by opening their wounds again.
+The true stories of the victims of the cult leaders told directly have caused controversy among viewers.
+Some believe that it should be told directly to increase the deterrent effect, but others criticize this tactless, naked and haunting way of telling the story, which only hurts the victims by opening their wounds again.

 Source